unifolia/herald/README.md

 # Herald

 Herald is a control station for your MIDI-equipped guitar pedals.
-Pick a device, nudge some sliders, fire a program change, and save the whole setup as a preset for next time. 🎸
+Pick a device, nudge some sliders, fire a program change, and save the whole setup locally as a preset for next time.

 At its core, the app is built around blocks: small modules that _do a thing_.
-Blocks can send CC messages, which are often used to change individual parameters or settings, or PC messages, which are usually used for more 'advanced' things like saving and recalling presets. 🕺
+Blocks can send CC messages, which are often used to change individual parameters or settings, or PC messages, which are usually used for more 'advanced' things like saving and recalling presets.

 ## Use the Herald to:

-- Send CC and PC messages to your favorite MIDI gear. 📞
+- Send CC and PC messages to your favorite MIDI gear.
-- Customize the label and background color of each block. 🌈
+- Customize the label and background color of each block.
-- Drag to reorder your blocks. 🔀
+- Drag to reorder your blocks.
-- Switch between tile and strip layouts for the entire grid. 🏄‍♂️
+- Switch between tile and strip layouts for the entire grid.
-- Save and load presets, which contain _ALL_ of your blocks! 🧠
+- Save and load presets, which contain _ALL_ of your blocks!

 ## Quick Start